 Web Prolog manual

-This document reproduces the predicate reference material from Appendix A in HTML form.
+This document reproduces the book's manual appendix in HTML form.
 Each predicate entry carries an HTML anchor using its predicate indicator so that entries can be linked directly.

 Contents